GhentCORR/ghentcorr.github.io/_posts/2026-06-24-One_year_GhentCORR_endorsement.md

 We are proud of the achievements in this first year, and curious to see how the community will continue to evolve.
 GhentCORR is shaped by its members, which put forward new ideas, topics, and collaborations.

 👉 **[Join](https://engage.cloud.microsoft/main/org/ugent.be/groups/eyJfdHlwZSI6Ikdyb3VwIiwiaWQiOiIyMDMyOTYzNDIwMTYifQ)** the community, take part in upcoming activities or help organizing them, and contribute to **[shape the future](https://ghentcorr.github.io/contribute/) of open and reproducible research at Ghent University**.

+This blog post was written by the **Ghent**CORR core team.
+Copilot was used for editorial support, including improving clarity, flow, and consistency of the text.